-The famous Las Ramblas runs through the centre of the Ciutat Vella district, dividing the Raval from the Barrio Gótico on the other side, and continuing down towards the sea.
+The famous Ramblas runs through the centre of the Ciutat Vella district; subsequently dividing the Raval from the Barrio Gótico on the other side, and continuing down towards the sea.
 At the top of the Ramblas is Plaza Catalunya, which is considered to be the heart of the city centre.

-Barceloneta, meaning Little Barcelona, is an old fishing village dating back to the 18th Century.
-The neighbourhood has a lot of charm and character, and is famed for its excellent seafood restaurants.
-To find the perfect accommodation near the beach, take a look at our Apartments in Barceloneta.
 El Raval has a character of its own, including a dark and seedy past, which is still evident today.
-Places of interest here include La Boqueria, a massive fresh produce market where you can purchase meat, fruit, vegetables and much more, and MACBA (the Museum of Contemporary Art) which boasts stunning architecture.
+Places of interest here include La Boqueria, a massive fresh produce market where you can purchase for instance meat, fruit, vegetables and much more; and MACBA (the Museum of Contemporary Art) which boasts stunning architecture.

-To the North of the city centre lies Eixample, a large district characterised by its grid-like design, wide avenues, long streets, chamfered blocks and intersections (each block is octagonal).
+To the North of the city centre lies Eixample; a large district characterised for instance by it’s grid-like design, wide avenues, long streets, chamfered blocks and intersections.
 This design is owed to the forward-thinking Ildefons Cerdà.
-Eixample is split into a left (Esquerra) and right (Dreta) side.
-Eixample is home to many tourist attractions, namely Gaudi´s famous works.
-Examples of Gaudi´s impressive architecture that can be found in this area are Sagrada Familia, Casa Batlló, and Casa Milà (commonly referred to as La Pedrera).
-The former 2 can be found on the famous shopping strip, Passeig de Gracia.
+Eixample is split into the left (Esquerra) and the right (Dreta) side.
+Eixample is home to many tourist attractions, namely Gaudí’s famous works.
+Examples of Gaudí’s impressive architecture are for instance in this area are Sagrada Familia, Casa Batlló, and Casa Milà or La Pedrera .
+The former two can be found on the famous shopping strip: Passeig de Gracia.

 The Sants-Montjuïc district covers the Southern part of the city and is home to popular attractions, mostly around the Montjuïc and Plaza Espanya areas.
 The other areas of the district are primarily residential areas.

 Les Corts in a commercial and financial district where one can find many shops, hotels, universities, restaurants, and bars.
-It is located to the North of the city and does not offer a great deal in terms of tourist attractions apart from FC Barcelona´s impressive stadium: Camp Nou.
-The area also boasts a number of nice parks and a large shopping mall called L´Illa, situated on one of Barcelona´s major roads called Avenida Diagonal.
+It is up to the North of the city and does not offer a great deal in terms of tourist attractions apart from FC Barcelona’s impressive stadium: Camp Nou.
+The area also boasts a number of nice parks and a large shopping mall called L’Illa, situated on one of Barcelona’s major roads called Avenida Diagonal.

 The Gràcia area is a small, charming area with a slightly bohemian feel to it.
-It is made up of a diverse mix of inhabitants who form a tight-knit community, which makes for a great atmosphere.
-Characterised by narrow streets and small alleyways and numerous plazas, Gràcia is certainly a district worth visiting.
+Certainly, there is a diverse mix of inhabitants who form a tight-knit community; which makes for a great atmosphere.
+Characterised by narrow streets and small alleyways and numerous plazas, Gràcia is above all a district worth visiting.
 During the warmer months the plazas fill with people of all ages that gather to enjoy the sunshine and the atmosphere of the district.

-There are countless bars and restaurants to be found here, many of which are small but make up for size in character and atmosphere.
-It is a fantastic place to spend the day or night eating and drinking with friends, particularly as just about any cuisine that you may desire can be found here.
-The bars and restaurants are very popular amongst Barcelona´s younger population.
+There are countless bars and restaurants here; many of which are small but make up for size for instance in character and atmosphere.
+It is a fantastic place to spend the day or night eating and drinking with friends; particularly as just about any cuisine that you may desire can be search for here.
+Most importanly, the bars and restaurants are very popular amongst Barcelona’s younger population.

-Gràcia´s most well known attraction is Gaudi´s Parc Güell.
-With beautiful views over the entire city and fascinating Gaudi creations, this is a must-see.
-In addition, Teatre Lliure (one of Barcelona´s most prestigious theatres) can be found here in Gràcia.
-The Gràcia Fiesta (Festes de Gràcia), which is considered one of the biggest and best festivals, is held here over a period of 8 days in August each year.
+Gràcia’s most well known attraction is Gaudí’s Parc Güell.
+With beautiful views over the entire city and fascinating Gaudí’s creations, this is a must-see.
+In addition, Teatre Lliure (one of Barcelona’s most prestigious theatres) is here in Gràcia.
+The Gràcia Fiesta (Festes de Gràcia); which is further think off as one of the biggest and best festivals, and takes place here over a period of 8 days in August each year.

 Horta-Guinardó is large area to the North-East of the city centre.
-As the area is relatively untouched by tourism, you will find mostly locals here, and a lack of tourist attractions.
-The district, characterised by its hills and steep streets, has a quiet and peaceful atmosphere.
+Above all, you will find mostly locals here, and a lack of tourist attractions.
+The district, characterised by its hills and steep streets, in addition has a quiet and peaceful atmosphere.
 For a nice change from the hustle and bustle of the city, and for a breath of fresh air, escape to this less-visited area.

 Sant Andreu is a peaceful neighbourhood in the North-East of Barcelona.
 It is less well-known to tourists, however there is much to like about this quaint neighbourhood.
-The streets and plazas are rich in history and tradition, and there are a number of authentic restaurants that serve some of the best tapas that you will find in Barcelona, at very reasonable prices.
+The streets and plazas are rich in history and tradition, and there are a number of authentic restaurants that serve some of the best tapas that you will find in Barcelona; and most importantly at very reasonable prices.